The Antlers (band)

 The Antlers is an American indie rock band based in Brooklyn, New York.
 The band's songs are written and sung by Peter Silberman.
 Their music is performed by Silberman and Michael Lerner (drums).
 The lineup formerly featured Darby Cicci (trumpet, upright/electric bass, keyboards, synths, vocals).
 The band's instrumentation typically consists of vocals, electric guitar, keyboards/synths, drums and an array of other instruments including piano, horns, strings, and electronic elements.
 Silberman has said that the band's name is taken from The Microphones' song "Antlers".

-As of 2025, the band has released six studio albums: Uprooted (2006), In the Attic of the Universe (2007), Hospice (2009), Burst Apart (2011), Familiars (2014), Green to Gold (2021), 'Band Together(Live)' (2025) and Blight (2025).
+As of 2025, the band has released seven studio albums: Uprooted (2006), In the Attic of the Universe (2007), Hospice (2009), Burst Apart (2011), Familiars (2014), Green to Gold (2021), and Blight (2025).

 History

 Early history (Uprooted and In The Attic of the Universe, 2006–2007)

 Initially, The Antlers was the solo project of vocalist and guitarist Peter Silberman, who started recording solo concept albums in 2003.
 Silberman eventually renamed the project to The Antlers shortly after moving to Brooklyn, New York City in late 2005.
 Silberman's first album, Uprooted, contained nine songs which he wrote and recorded himself.
 It was self-released in October 2006.
 The follow-up album In the Attic of the Universe was also written and recorded by Silberman.
 It was released for free online in March 2007 and also received a CD release in November 2007 on Fall Records.